ehharding/Angular-Laws/README.md

 repository without first being added as a project contributor.

 ### Running The Project Unit Tests
-You can run unit tests for the project via the `test` and `test:watch` npm scripts or run the following NPM commands:
+You can run unit tests for the project via the `test` and `test:watch` npm scripts or run the following npm commands:

 ```bash
 # Run Unit Tests Inside Firefox And Watch The Results